f4exb/sdrangel/plugins/samplesource/sdrdaemonsource/readme.md

 Please note that there is no provision for handling out of sync UDP blocks.
 It is assumed that frames and block numbers always increase with possible blocks missing.
 Such out of sync situation has never been encountered in practice.

+The distant SDRangel instance that sends the data stream is controlled via its REST API using a separate control software for example [SDRangelcli](https://github.com/f4exb/sdrangelcli)

 <h2>Build</h2>

 The plugin will be built only if the [CM256cc library](https://github.com/f4exb/cm256cc) is installed in your system.
 For CM256cc library you will have to specify the include and library paths on the cmake command line.
 Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.